kvarak/dnd/docs/_Classes/warlock.md

 Once you use this feature, you can't use it again until you finish a long rest.

 ### Defy Death
-Starting at 6th level, you can cheat death and regain some vitality.
+You can cheat death and regain some vitality.
 You can regain hit points equal to 1d8 + your Intelligence modifier when you succeed on a death saving throw.

 Once you use this feature, you can't use it again until you finish a long rest.

 ### Among the Eternal
-Beginning at 10th level, you don't require food, water, air, or sleep, although you still require rest to reduce exhaustion and still benefit from finishing short and long rests.
+You no longer require food, water, air or sleep, although you still require rest to reduce exhaustion and still benefit from finishing short and long rests.
 For every 10 years that pass, your body ages only 1 year, and you are immune to being magically aged.

 Additionally, you gain resistance to necrotic damage, immunity to disease, and your hit point maximum increases by 10 and increases again by 1 whenever you gain a level in this class.

 ### Master of Their Own Fate
-When you reach 14th level, you partake of some of the true secrets of the Undying.
+You partake of some of the true secrets of the Undying.
 At the start of each of your turns, you regain hit points equal to 1d4 + your Intelligence modifier if you have no more than half of your hit points left.
 You don't gain this benefit if you have 0 hit points.

 Additionally, if you put a severed body part of yours back in place when you use this feature, the part reattaches.